- With trainers and coaches, teach staff members the importance of viewing the outdoors as an extension of the learning environment.

 - Provide feedback on outdoor learning environments.

 Children’s experiences in nature and the outdoors support many aspects of their development (see the attachment in the “Learn” section for more information).
 In many programs, children spend as much as two hours per day outdoors.
 This is valuable time for children to develop their large muscles and sophisticated play skills.
 Much of what is done indoors can be easily adapted to the outdoor environment.
-There are four key considerations for working with staff as they make the outdoors an integral and rich learning environment for children ages birth through 12 years: safety, design, space, and accessibility.
+There are four key considerations for working with staff as they make the outdoors an integral and rich learning environment for children aged birth through 12 years: safety, design, space, and accessibility.
 These four considerations are discussed in-depth here.

 Evaluate the outdoor environments regularly.
 Work with staff to make sure they do their own daily safety inspections before children use the space.
 Have a system in place so that staff members know: